yangjing6688/framework/vm_env/docker/README.md

     Note: You will use the `automation/git` and `automation/home` directories as volumes for your docker image. id_rsa

-1. Download the pycharm community installation [Linux file](https://www.jetbrains.com/pycharm/download/#section=linux) and copy that to the following directory /automation/git/econ-automation-framework/vm_env/docker/files.
-Rename this file to be the following: `pycharm-community.tar.gz`.
-This will be used to install pycharm on the docker image when it is built.

-    Linux:

-        cd $AUTO_DIR/git/extreme_automation_framework/vm_env/docker/files
-        wget -O pycharm-community.tar.gz https://download.jetbrains.com/python/pycharm-community-2021.2.tar.gz?_gl=1*bkldgd*_ga*MjA3NDkxOTI1NS4xNjI4MTAzNjY1*_ga_V0XZL7QHEB*MTYyODEwMzY2NC4xLjEuMTYyODEwMzY4Mi4w

-    Windows:

-        ** Use your browser to go to: https://www.jetbrains.com/pycharm/download/#section=linux ** Copy the file using a your browser to: C:\automation\git\extreme_automation_framework\vm_env\docker\files\pycharm-community.tar.gz
-        ** Note -- The file name must be "pycharm-community.tar.gz" you may need to rename the downloaded file

-     Note: the link above may change from time to time and may not work for you.
-You can get a working link by going to the jetbrains.com website mentioned above and finding the direct link.

-1. Change the directory to `automation/git/extreme_automation_framework/vm_env/docker`
+1. Download the pre-built docker image:
-    Linux:

-        cd $AUTO_DIR/git/extreme_automation_framework/vm_env/docker

-    Windows:
-        cd C:\automation\git\extreme_automation_framework\vm_env\docker

-1. Note: If you want to download a pre-built Docker image instead of building your own, you can run the following and skip the 'docker build' step below:

         a.
 Log in to your GitHub.com account, go to "Settings->Developer settings->Personal access tokens" and create a token with "read:packages" and "write:packages" permissions
         b.
 Copy the Token to your clipboard
         c.
 Click "Enable SSO"
         d.
 Export the PAT to your ENV, "export CR_PAT=<access token from step above>"
         e.
-Perform a 'docker login' to the registry, "echo $CR_PAT | docker login ghcr.io -u <your github ID> --password-stdin"
+Perform a 'docker login' to the registry, "echo $CR_PAT | docker login ghcr.io -u \<your github ID\> --password-stdin"
         f. docker pull ghcr.io/extremenetworks/extreme_automation_framework/automation-dev-env:latest

-1. Issue the build command:

-        docker build -t automation-dev-env .

-1. Once the docker image is built (or downloaded) you can check for it by issuing the following command:
+1. Once the docker downloaded you can check for it by issuing the following command:

         docker images

         REPOSITORY                                                                TAG                     IMAGE ID       CREATED        SIZE
-        automation-dev-env            latest                  0086bfe603f7   3 weeks ago    4.73GB
+        ghcr.io/extremenetworks/extreme_automation_framework/automation-dev-env   latest                  a1a976f3ab06   6 days ago     6.23GB
+        selenium/node-firefox                                                     4.0.0-beta-4-20210608   37a5d9470587   7 months ago   1.06GB
+        selenium/node-chrome                                                      4.0.0-beta-4-20210608   6eb85b0794dc   7 months ago   1.14GB
+        selenium/hub                                                              4.0.0-beta-4-20210608   601345179064   7 months ago   364MB

+1. Change the directory to `automation/git/extreme_automation_framework/vm_env/docker`

+    Linux:

+        cd $AUTO_DIR/git/extreme_automation_framework/vm_env/docker

+    Windows:

+        cd C:\automation\git\extreme_automation_framework\vm_env\docker

 1. Edit the 'docker-compose.yaml' file.
 The directories in the "volumes:' section need to be modified to point to the directories that you have been working with.
 The following commands can be used to generate the "volumes" lines for the yaml files.
 The docker-compose.yaml file is already configured for Windows and doesn't not require any changes (assuming the directories used match these instructions).

     Linux: